umdfiresa2023/fire-summit-mining/README.md

 ![](images/1.avif)

-Thousands of Congolese workers cram into a cobalt mining pit.(Siddharth Kara, independent.co.uk)
+Thousands of Congolese workers cram into a cobalt mining pit (Siddharth Kara, independent.co.uk).

 ## Data Wrangling

 **Outcome variable**

-Our outcome variable is the average number of conflicts that occur within a 10km radius of each mine between 1997 and September 2023.
+Our outcome variable is the average number of conflicts that occur within a 10km radius of each mine per year between 1997 and September 2023.
 The conflict data is sourced from the Armed Conflict Location & Event Data Project (ACLED) which contains all of the documented conflicts, both large and small, in the entire world between 1997 and 2023.
 The conflict data can be downloaded from this webpage: https://acleddata.com/data-export-tool/

 <img src="conflict_locations.png" width="428" height="433" />